 Coughs last longer than 2 weeks

-15th January 2013 - If you have a cough and cold, how long should it last?
-The answer, according to a new study is around 18 days.
-Yet many people with a cough become concerned after about five to nine days, a new US study shows.
+If you have a cough and cold, how long should it last?
+The answer, according to research evidence, is around 18 days.
+However, a 2013 US study found many people with a cough become concerned after about 5 to 9 days.

 In the study, researchers asked 500 adults from the state of Georgia how long a cough should last in different situations, such as with a fever or without.
 They compared these answers to those found in the medical literature.

 They found a big difference between how long people think a cough should last and how long it actually does.
-The findings appear in the January/ February issue of the Annals of Family Medicine.
+The findings appeared in the journal the Annals of Family Medicine.

 Antibiotics don’t help most coughs

-Although people who received antibiotics for a cough due to a virus may feel better after seven days, it is often just the cough getting better on its own.
-"People may think it worked, but it is really just the natural history," Dr Ebell says.
+Although people who received antibiotics for a cough due to a virus may feel better after 7 days, it is often just the cough getting better on its own.

 Still, there are some warning signs that a cough may be caused by something more serious than a virus.
 These include coughs accompanied by:

-People who smoke, and those with chronic lung diseases such as asthma, should also take their coughs more seriously.
+People who smoke, and those with chronic lung diseases such as asthma, should also seek medical advice sooner rather than later.